cvcdyedid/CoreWars8086-Debugger/README.md

   someone will add it again soon.
 - There's a known bug, which is quite annoying: Many times the debugger opens and the left panel where all the names and registers are written is just blank.
 There isn't any exception etc.
   The temporary solution is to re-open the debugger until the problem ceases.
-You amy need to re-open it as many as 20 times until is gone.
+You may need to re-open it as many as 20 times until is gone.
 We found that updating Java on the PC may make the problem a bit smaller.
 - When running at high speed, the purple dot of the IP will be drawn only every few turns, since it is only drawn whenever the registers text is updated.